Bobby Francis

-Robert Emile Francis (born December 5, 1958) is a Canadian-born American former professional ice hockey player and coach.
+Robert Emile Francis (born December 5, 1958) is a Canadian-American former professional ice hockey player and coach.
 He played 14 games in the National Hockey League with the Detroit Red Wings during the 1982–83 season, though most of his career was spent in the minor leagues.
 He was the head coach of the Phoenix Coyotes of the from June 1999 to February 2004.
 In 2002 Francis became the first Coyotes' coach to win the Jack Adams Award.
 He is the son of former NHL general manager and coach Emile Francis.

 Coaching career

 Francis served as a player-coach with the Salt Lake Golden Eagles of the International Hockey League (IHL) in 1986, followed by four years as head coach of the IHL's Utah Grizzlies.
 After head coaching stints in the American Hockey League (AHL) for the Saint John Flames and Providence Bruins, Francis spent two years at the NHL level as an assistant coach to Pat Burns of the Boston Bruins before being hired by the Phoenix Coyotes in 1999.
 In 2002, after leading the Coyotes to a 40-27-9-6 record, and the most points in the league following that year's Olympic break, Francis was awarded the Jack Adams Award as Coach of the Year.
 Midway through his fifth season at the helm of the Coyotes in 2004, Francis was fired after a slow start and replaced by assistant coach Rick Bowness.

-On April 26, 2006, Francis signed a two year-contract to coach HIFK in the Finnish SM-liiga.
+On April 26, 2006, Francis signed a two-year contract to coach HIFK in the Finnish SM-liiga.
 On December 19, 2006, Francis's contract was terminated.